CFB Cold Lake: Cadet Training Centre

-Cold Lake Cadet Training Centre (CLCTC) is located at 4 Wing Cold Lake, held annually from June through August.
+Cold Lake Cadet Training Centre (CLCTC) is at 4 Wing Cold Lake, held annually from June through August.
 The primary goal at CLCTC is the provision of a safe and challenging national summer training program.
 The Senior Leaders Course (SLC) moved to CFB Cold Lake in 1973.
 From 1973 to 1987, SLC was the only course offered at Cold Lake until the Survival School (which hosts two courses: Survival Instructor and Basic Survival) relocated there in 1988.
 At that time the two schools existed separately with two separate commanding officers.
 By 1989, the two united under one commanding officer and became Cold Lake Cadet Camp (CLCC).
 In 1993, the camp added a third school, the Cadet Service Band, which ran for one year as both a Band and SLC but has now become solely a band program.
 These three schools make up CLCTC.
 The entire Cold Lake Cadet Training Centre has a staff of approximately 205 staff cadets, officers, civilian instructors, regular force, and civilian contract personnel, from all elements of the Cadet Program and from all regions of Canada.
 The summer 2010 introduced an entirely new school to CLCTC: The Fitness School which also implemented the first Basic Fitness and Sports Course to CLCTC.
 The Basic Fitness and Sports is a three-week course that encourages physical fitness and teaches cadets to be fitness and sports advisors in their home squadrons/units/corps.
 After the summer of 2010, the single, national, Senior Leaders Course was discontinued in favour of the Leadership and Ceremonial Instructors Course to be offered in each region.
 The summer of 2011 introduced a new six week seniors course to the Fitness School; Fitness and Sports Instructor Course (FSIC).
 The new FSIC teaches cadets to be Fitness and Sports Instructors within their home squadrons/units/corps.
 Due to the COVID-19 Pandemic, CLCTC was not used during 2020, or 2021.
-Cadet Summer Training resumed in 2022, with CLCTC hosting Fitness and Sports Instructor (FSI), Advanced Aviation (AAC), Survival Instructor (SIC), and Drill and Ceremonial Instructor (DCIC), which is the successor to the original Senior Leaders Course (SLC) hosted at CLCTC between 1973 and 2010, bringing a Leadership and Drill course back to the CLCTC for the first time in 12 years.
+Cadet Summer Training resumed in 2022, with CLCTC hosting Fitness and Sports Instructor (FSI), Advanced Aviation (AA), Survival Instructor (SI), and Drill and Ceremonial Instructor (DCI), which is the successor to the original Senior Leaders Course (SLC) hosted at CLCTC between 1973 and 2010, bringing a Leadership and Drill course back to the CLCTC for the first time in 12 years.
+Since 2024, CLCTC has only been running Introduction to Survival (ITS), Survival Instructor (SI), Advanced Aviation (AA), and Aviation Technology & Aerospace (ATA) courses.